YellowboxSolutions/AzGlue/README.md

 # AzGlue, a secure API gateway for IT Glue

-This project was made by [Kelvin Tegelaar](https://github.com/KelvinTegelaar)'s repo hosted on [KelvinTegelaar/AzGlue](https://github.com/KelvinTegelaar/AzGlue) and originally posted to his on blog [cyberdrain.com](https://www.cyberdrain.com/documenting-with-powershell-handling-it-glue-api-security-and-rate-limiting/).
+This project was made by [Kelvin Tegelaar](https://github.com/KelvinTegelaar)'s repo hosted on [KelvinTegelaar/AzGlue](https://github.com/KelvinTegelaar/AzGlue) and originally posted to his own blog [cyberdrain.com](https://www.cyberdrain.com/documenting-with-powershell-handling-it-glue-api-security-and-rate-limiting/).

-The current version is a result of merging Angus Warrens version with many security improvements, and [Anguswarren/AzGlue](https://github.com/AngusWarren/AzGlue) and Kelvin's repo.
+The main version is a result of merging Angus Warrens version with many security improvements, and [Anguswarren/AzGlue](https://github.com/AngusWarren/AzGlue) and Kelvin's repo.

-The current release tries to maintain backwards compatibilty with Kelvin's existing gateway and public scripts.
-In the future, There might be changes that require deeper moditifation of the AzGlue function which does not allow to retain backwards compatbility.
+The current release tries to maintain backwards compatibility with Kelvin's existing gateway and public scripts.
+In the future, There might be changes that require deeper modification of the AzGlue function which does not allow to retain backwards compatibility.

+This version has been modified by Chris Jantzen.
+Per-Organization API Key's have been implemented.
+Additionally, the structure of the API output has been modified to return data in a more similar matter to how the IT Glue Powershell commands return the data.
+This allows it to more easily work with existing scripts.

 ### Changes made/planned by [AngusWarren]:
 - [x] Allow local dev, testing and deployment with VSCode's [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).